Paying for Complementary and Integrative Health Approaches

 Insurance Coverage of Complementary Health Approaches

-Questions you may want to ask your insurance provider include the following:
+Some questions to ask your insurance provider include:

-- Is this complementary approach covered for my health condition?
+- Is this complementary or integrative approach covered for my health condition?

 - Does it need to be

 - Do I need a referral?

 - Does coverage require seeing a practitioner in the network?